Ani-Adhikary/StarteriOSAppUsingXIB-iOS/README.md

 # StarteriOSAppUsingXIB-iOS
 A starter app in iOS made using XIBs, no storyboards

-Steps to follow when creating XIB and View Controller separately <br />
+<h2>Steps to follow when creating XIB and View Controller separately </h2>

 1. Add a View to the app.